-Chair of the Department: Grant, 109 Robie-Andrews, Gorham
+Chair of the Department: Piribeck, 109 Robie-Andrews, Gorham

-Professors: Cassidy, Piribeck, Shaughnessy; Associate Professors: DiLuzio, Grant, Hrenko; Lecturers: Flahaven, Porobic; Professors Emeriti: Marasco, Ubans
+Professors: Cassidy, Piribeck, Shaughnessy; Associate Professors: DiLuzio, Grant, Hrenko; Lecturers: Flahaven, Porobic

 Director of Exhibitions and Programs: Eyler; Environmental Safety and Technology Technician: Walsh

-Adjunct Faculty: Goodale, Goodlett, Kagan, Ledue-Bell, Lisberger, McDermott, Schneider
+Adjunct Faculty: Colburn-Motta, Goodale, Goodlett, Kagan, Ledue-Bell, McDermott, Schneider, Sulzer

 The Department of Art offers four-year degree programs in studio art, art history, and art education.
 Students may select a Bachelor of Fine Arts (BFA) with concentrations in ceramics, photography and digital art & design, painting and drawing, and sculpture.
 A concentration in Art Education is available to BFA candidates who wish to teach art.
 The Bachelor of Arts (BA) in Studio Art combines a liberal arts education with emphasis on the visual arts.
 A BA in Studio Art with a concentration in Art and Entrepreneurial Studies, combining study in studio art with courses in business development, and a BA in Art with a concentration in Art History are also offered.